 Our group fosters active collaboration and interactions between undergraduate and graduate students, post-doctoral fellows and faculty.
-Furthermore, we welcome members with a diverse set of experiences, both in and outside academia.
-In the past, the group has included members with training in geophysics, mathematics, geology, archeology, physics, engineering, the humanities and the arts.
+We welcome members with a diverse set of experiences, both in and outside academia.
+In the past, the group has included members with training in geophysics, mathematics, geology, archaeology, physics, engineering, the humanities and the arts.
 This supportive community broadens the expertise and interests of everyone in the group and the diversity of perspective lies at the heart of our science.